+In short, this is good news.
 Why?
 Because you’re probably eligible for reimbursement via the suit’s settlement.

-The court found that merchants (you!) overpaid interchange fees because VISA and Mastercard violated antitrust laws and ordered a preliminary settlement of $5.54-$6.24 billion for merchants who accepted Visa and Mastercard from January 1st, 2004 to January 25th, 2019.
+The court found that merchants (you!) overpaid interchange fees because Visa and Mastercard violated antitrust laws and ordered a preliminary settlement of $5.54-$6.24 billion for merchants who accepted Visa and Mastercard from January 1st, 2004 to January 25th, 2019.

 In other words, you have the opportunity to get paid back what you overpaid in interchange fees over the last 15 years.

-The lawsuit is filed between virtually all card-accepting merchants and VISA/Mastercard.
+The lawsuit is filed between virtually all card-accepting merchants and Visa/Mastercard.